Fiona Rotherham -

 Dane Ambler -

 Dane graduated from Otago University with degrees in film and media, communication and environmental studies.
 He spent five years working with startups and non-profits in China and Thailand.
-In 2017 he returned to New Zealand to advance his qualifications with a postgraduate diploma in journalism from Massey University.
-He joined NBR in 2018 and is completing his master's degree.
+In 2017 he returned to New Zealand to study a postgraduate diploma in journalism.
+He completed a Master's degree in 2018.
 Dane is passionate about sustainable technologies and startups.

 Andrew Bevin -